 But what happens when you start to notice red flags?
 What are some of those deal breakers that might indicate this client isn't a match for your program, and things that you won't tolerate in your provider/client relationship?

-Deal breakers from providers in our Facebook Community
+Deal breakers from our Readers

 "Not respecting my opening/closing times.
 Expecting me to watch their children after normal hours for free, something they wouldn't do but somehow think we providers love.
 I'm officially open 50 hours a week and with all the side work to be done before/after I'm closer to 65.
 When they're a half hour late picking up it makes me a half hour later in everything I need to do after I close, right down to getting to bed that night so it really is a big deal." -Debby S. of Debby's way cool preschool